wpswings/points-and-rewards-for-woocommerce/readme.txt

 **5) Order Reward Points**: With the WooCommerce point reward system, the admin can select the maximum number of orders for the customers to earn a certain number of points and rewards.
 For example, if the admin has set the maximum number of orders to 10 and the number of points to 5.
 Then, the customer will earn 5 points, after successfully ordering 10 times from the website.

-**6) WooCommerce Rewards Points on Actions**: With WooCommerce Points and Rewards plugin, customers have the opportunity to earn points for rewards through various activities like:
+**6) WooCommerce Rewards Points on Actions**: With the WooCommerce Points and Rewards plugin, customers have the opportunity to earn points for rewards through various activities like:

 * **Sign Up:** Merchants can offer reward points and rewards on unique customer sign-ups.
 * **Referrals:** When user A shares his referral link and user B signs up using user A’s referral link, user A receives reward points.
 With the WordPress point system plugin, users can share their referral links on Facebook, Twitter, Email, and WhatsApp directly from their accounts.
 * **Total Amount Spent:** Merchants can set the WooCommerce loyalty points for rewards to be credited to the customer’s account against each penny they spend on their store via the conversion feature.
 * **On Purchase Of Product:** Merchants can assign global WooCommerce points and rewards value to all simple products of their store so the customer gets the same number of points on the purchase of any product.
-* **On A Set Range Of Order Total:** The Merchant can set the number of points the customer will get if his order value lies within a set range.
+* **On A Set Range Of Order Total:** The merchant can set the number of rewards and points the customer will get if his order value lies within a set range.

 **7) Easy Woo Points Redemption**: In the WooCommerce loyalty program plugin, customers can redeem their Woo points either on the cart or at the checkout page by entering the points in the “Apply Points” field.
 Merchant can select where he wants to show the “Apply Points” field, on a cart or at the checkout page.
 He can also set the conversion rule to determine the value of points and rewards using the conversion table feature.

 **For Example:** If the order costs $20 and the customer has 10 points in his account, the merchant can determine whether the customer will get a discount of 10, 5, or 2 dollars by redeeming those 10 points.

 **8) Membership System For Exclusive Offers**: Merchants can create their own membership system based on the WooCommerce Loyalty Program plugin.
-This helps them to offer exclusive discounts to customers based on the points they collect.
+This helps them to offer exclusive discounts to customers based on the loyalty points they collect.
 Merchants can add WooCommerce reward discounts on some categories and their products.
 If the customer subscribes to the membership, he can purchase those discounted products.
+Merchants can grant exclusive WooCommerce points based on membership levels.

 **9) WooCommerce Points Log Report**: In the WooCommerce rewards plugin, the WooCommerce points Log Report feature is available for both customers and the admin: